Who Is Lil Wayne?

 After making a deal with PepsiCo to promote its Moutain Dew soda brand, Lil Wayne was dropped by the company in May 2013 after releasing a song containing derogatory lyrics referencing civil rights icon Emmett Till.

-Not all of the publicity has been negative, as Wayne has made efforts to help other recording artists and underprivileged kids.
 The rapper established a charitable organization to help urban youth, the One Family Foundation, through which he worked to rebuild the athletic fields at his old school, Eleanor McMain Secondary School, after they were destroyed by Hurricane Katrina in 2005.

 Wayne was previously married to a high school girlfriend, with whom he has a daughter.
 He also has three other children through various relationships.